 According to one site that rates 4WD roads, FR 701.1 is "suitable for stock, high-clearance 4WD sport utility vehicles.
 The road is still currently being described as very rough and rocky but easy to handle.
 Our combined memories recall that the drive back to the Loch was slow enough to make you reconsider if the drive was worth the effort versus hiking by another route.
 We would say the main advantage of this route is the visit to the upper lakes above the Loch.
+The collection of multiple lakes, waterfalls and cascading streams makes this area a beautiful respite to visit not far from the busy city.

 On the way back to Loch Lomond on Steuart Road you can find some dispersed, primitive campsites.
 Just be sure you've driven far enough back to be away from any private property concerns.